timebertt/thesis-controller-sharding/content/70-conclusion.md

 To summarize, this thesis showed that well-known sharding mechanisms from the field of distributed databases can be applied well to Kubernetes controllers.
 The resulting design allows to remove the current scalability limitation of controllers and scale them horizontally.
-The conducted evaluation shows that the presented sharding implementation works realizes a good distribution of responsibility for objects amongst multiple controller instances.
+The conducted evaluation shows that the presented sharding implementation works realizes a good distribution of responsibility for objects among multiple controller instances.
 Furthermore, the resource requirements of the singleton controller is distributed across multiple shards.
 However, the sharder instance still has a high resource usage and thus faces similar scalability limitations in the vertical direction as the singleton controller setup.
 Nevertheless, the measurements lead to the conclusion that this limitation can be removed by deploying the sharder components separately from the shard components.